IBM/datascienceontology-frontend/assets/pages/help.md

 Several of these capabilities are currently under development as part of the broader Open Discovery project.

 The connection between the Data Science Ontology and AI for data science is established by a suite of tools for computer program analysis.
-Using the ontology's annotations, our tools can automatically construct a machine-interpretable semantic representation of a data analysis that is written in a conventional programming language like Python or R. Such semantic representations serve as the raw material for machine learning algorithms operating on data analyses.
+Using the ontology's annotations, our tools can automatically construct a machine-interpretable semantic representation of a data analysis that is written in a conventional programming language like Python or R. Such semantic representations serve as raw material for machine learning algorithms operating on data analyses.

 ## Learning more